WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta5/index.md

 ## Known Issues

  * **`System.Text.Json` is broken** - Due to a bug with how `System.Text.Json` references `System.Memory.dll`, switching to .NET Standard 2.1 broke compatibility.
 As a workaround, please use `NewtonSoft.Json` for now.
 This will be fixed in the future.
 For more information, see [this DotNET Runtime issue](https://github.com/dotnet/runtime/issues/49211).

+* **Some other Nuget packages may also be broken** - Related to the above, other Nuget packages that target .NET Standard 2.0 (not 2.1) and, at the same time, use Nugets to bring in .NET Standard 2.1 capabilities (e.g. `System.Memory`, `System.Buffers`), may not work, producing runtime and build issues.

 # b5.0